“…your title (headline) is 90% of your communication effort.”

 - Abstracts are limited to 2500 characters.

-- The submission form accepts text only.
+- The submission system accepts text only.
 Please note that formatting code will not work in titles and abstracts and any formatting copied from word processors, such as Microsoft Word (e.g. bold, italic, underline, and some symbols), will be lost.

 - Spaces count toward the character limits (150 for the title, and 2500 for the abstract body).